14 DIY Home-Health Tests That Could Save Your Life (and Take Just Seconds)

 Place a paper on the backs of your hands

-One of the early symptoms of Parkinson’s that’s too easy to miss might be a slight hand tremor.
-But although we associate shaky hands with that disease, there are other conditions that could cause this unintentional movement, like overactive thyroid.
+One of the early symptoms of Parkinson’s that’s easy to miss might be a slight hand tremor.
+Although we associate shaky hands with that disease, there are other conditions that could cause this unintentional movement, like overactive thyroid.
 “Shaking, or tremor, can be caused by many conditions, including neurological conditions [like Parkinson’s], vitamin deficiencies, hormone problems, and more,” Dr. Caudle says.
 To see if you’re subtly shaking, place a piece of paper over the backs of your hands as you hold them out in front of you.
 The paper will allow you to see any tremor much more clearly.
-“This is a sure-fire way to see if you shake,” Dr. Caudle says.
+“This is a surefire way to see if you shake,” Dr. Caudle says.
+Learn where Parkinson’s disease can start in the body.

 Look at the creases in your palm with fingers stretched